Written by Yujin Lee | 6 September 2022

-Mission-oriented innovation includes any new or improved technological, social and organisational solution (product, process or service) that aims to respond to one or several of the grand societal challenges (missions) and create public value to society (e.g., climate change, clean oceans, sustainable economic growth, future of work and automatisation etc.).
+A mission-oriented innovation includes any new or improved technological, social and organisational solution (product, process or service) that aims to respond to one or several of the grand societal challenges (missions) and create public value to society (e.g., climate mitigation, clean oceans, sustainable economic growth and well-being etc.).

 While there are various examples of mission being undertaken (e.g. the mission areas launched at the European Commission level), there is no established practice on what drives mission to success.
 Objectives, governance and funding mechanisms related to mission vary depending on the context.
-As a result, many teams and public sector organisations are struggling to make missions work in practice and are looking for guidance on the practical implementation of a mission-oriented approach, especially concerning the long-term governance of missions.
+As a result, many teams and public sector organisations are struggling to make missions work in practice.
+They are looking for guidance on the practical implementation of a mission-oriented approach, especially concerning the long-term governance of missions, evaluation of missions, stakeholder coordination, and portfolio management.

 The OECD Mission Action Lab is a joint initiative from the OECD Observatory of Public Sector Innovation (OPSI), the OECD Directorate for Science, Technology and Innovation, and the OECD Development Co-operation Directorate.